 Each Year 9 student will be able to request a careers appointment with our Careers Advisor (Mr Farmer) before making their final options selections to help inform and guide choices.
-Mr Farmer will discuss any initial career plans with pupils, as well as post-16 routes and any potential links with GCSE subject choices.
-Pupils will continue to able to be able to book career guidance interviews during Y10 and Y11 in school to support with their career planning.
-Should any Year 9 pupil wish to book a careers appointment with Mr Farmer they can do so by asking their form teacher or head of year.
+Mr Farmer will discuss any initial career plans with students, as well as post-16 routes and any potential links with GCSE subject choices.
+Students will continue to be able to book career guidance interviews during Year 10 and Year 11 in school to support their career planning.
+Should any Year 9 student wish to book a careers appointment with Mr Farmer they can do so by asking their form teacher or Head of Year.

-Mr Farmer is also available to speak with parents and carers should you require any advice regarding the options choices and future routes of study.
+Mr Farmer is also available to speak with parents and carers should you require any advice regarding the options, choices and future routes of study.
 Mr Farmer can be contacted in school by phone or via email: simon.farmer@consilium-at.com.

-We also encourage pupils to explore careers further using our online careers platform "Xello" which allows pupils to explore which careers or job sectors may link well to their own personality, skills and learning styles.
+We also encourage students to explore careers further using our online platform "Morrisby" which allows students to explore which careers may link well to their own personality, skills and learning styles.